manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

 we can view the WhatsApp status

-The upcoming features would be like to step out on sation biometric scan GPS location tracking smart Card and many more
+The upcoming features would be like two step autentication, biometric scan ,GPS location tracking, smart Card and many more

 ## Research